-As the last big weekend for summer grilling approaches, what's the ultimate summer dessert?
+As the last big weekend for summer grilling approaches, what’s America’s ultimate summer dessert?
 The ice cream sandwich?
-The s'more?
+The s’more?

-I've done a bit of (rich, tasty, chocolaty) experimentation, and I'm here to tell you, there's the fast and easy way, and then there’s also the hero’s path: the longer (but rewarding) way.
+I’ve done a bit of (very tasty, very chocolaty) experimentation, and I’m here to tell you, there is a fast and easy way, and then there’s also the hero’s path: the longer (but rewarding) way.
 I’ll provide instructions for both.
 The choice is yours.

-1. Select two graham crackers and slather one side of one graham cracker with chocolate fudge sauce (or go crazy with Nutella, if you're so inclined).
+- Select two large graham crackers and slather one side of one of the graham crackers with chocolate fudge sauce (or go crazy with Nutella, if you’re so inclined).
+Set aside.

-2. Open a carton of your favorite vanilla ice cream and cut or portion a 1" slice of the ice cream to match the length and width of the remaining graham cracker base.
+- Open a carton of your favorite vanilla ice cream, and cut or portion a 1” slice of the ice cream to the same length and > width of the remaining graham cracker base.

-4. Use a skewer/stick to toast the marshmallow over a hot stove, grill or fire to your desired level of toastiness.
+- Use a skewer/stick to toast the marshmallow over a hot stove, grill or fire to your desired level of toastiness.

-5. To assemble, gently compress the cooled toasted marshmallow between the chocolate fudge and the ice cream-layered graham crackers.
-Return the completed smore'wich to the freezer for 15 minutes to firm, then wrap snugly in plastic wrap or wax paper and keep frozen until ready to consume.
+- To assemble the smore’wich, gently compress the slightly cooled, toasted marshmallow between the chocolate fudge and the ice cream-layered graham crackers.
+Return the completed smore’wich to the freezer for 15 minutes to firm, then wrap snugly in plastic wrap or wax paper and keep frozen until ready to consume.